whitni/codeofconduct/README.md

 All Boston LibTech'r network activities, events, and digital forums and their staff, presenters, and participants are held to an anti-harassment policy, included below.

 Boston LibTech'r is dedicated to providing a harassment-free experience for everyone regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, or religion.
 We do not tolerate harassment of staff, presenters, and participants in any form.
-Sexual language and imagery is not appropriate for any Code for Boston event or network activity, including talks.
+Sexual language and imagery is not appropriate for any Boston LibTech'r event or network activity, including talks.

 Harassment includes but is not limited to: offensive verbal or written comments related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, religion; sexual images in public spaces; deliberate intimidation; stalking; following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact; unwelcome sexual attention; unwarranted exclusion; and patronizing language or action.